Historical Imperial and Royal Titles (chronological order)

-ABOUT TITLES:
+ABOUT ARAB TITLES:

-“Besides the sovereigns referred to above, there are several oriental potentates who should be mentioned, the rulers of the Sultanates and Sheikdoms of East Africa and the Persian Gulf (…) The style of these sheikhs is His Highness.”
-From the book “Titles: How the king became His Majesty”, L.G.
-Pine, New York, 1992 (Barnes & Noble) p.
-137-138
+“Besides the sovereigns referred to above, there are several oriental potentates who should be mentioned, the rulers of the Sultanates and Sheikdoms of East Africa and the Persian Gulf (…).
+The style of these sheiks is His Highness.”
+From the book Titles: How the King Became His Majesty by L.G.
+Pine (Barnes & Noble: New York, 1992), p.
+137-138.

-IMPORTANTThe Royal House of Ghassan follows the customary monarchical tradition of non-interference in partisan politics and does not actively seek regime change in any country.
-On the contrary, the Ghassanid Princes sworn to serve the Middle Eastern people without asking anything in return continuing to fulfill their millennial role of serving as a bridge between the Middle East and the West
+IMPORTANT: The Royal House of Ghassan follows the customary monarchical tradition of non-interference in partisan politics and does not actively seek regime change in any country.
+On the contrary, the Ghassanid Princes sworn to serve the Middle Eastern people without asking anything in return continuing to fulfill their millennial role of serving as a bridge between the Middle East and the West.

 (Click to enlarge)